Best Colors To Wear to a Job Interview

-If you're preparing for an upcoming interview, you should put some thought into the colors of the clothing you plan to wear.
-Colors have meaning and convey emotion, and you want to ensure you're sending the right message to the hiring manager who's interviewing you.
-Learning about the meaning behind the colors that candidates frequently wear in interviews can help you decide which colors are most appropriate for your upcoming interview.
+If you're preparing for an interview, you should put some thought into the colors of the clothing you plan to wear.
+Colors have meaning and convey emotion and you want to ensure you're sending the right message to the interviewer.
+Learning about the meaning behind colors can help you decide which colors are most appropriate for your upcoming interview.

 Related: How to Prepare for 9 Interview Types